QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/vms.md

 # Virtual Machines

-Notes about Virtual Machine, Emulator, along with links to download CTF Virtual Machines to have some fun.
+Notes about Virtual Machine, Emulators, along with links to download CTF Virtual Machines to have some fun.

 <hr class="sep-both">